Agriculture in Israel: History

 Water shortage is a major problem.
 Rain falls between September and April, with an uneven distribution across the country, from 700 mm in the north to less than 20 mm in the south.
 Annual renewable water resources are about 5.6 e9cuft, 75% of which is used for agriculture.
-Most of Israel's freshwater sources have been consequently joined to the National Water Carrier, network of pumping stations, reservoirs, canals and pipelines that transfers water from the north to the south.
+Most of Israel's freshwater sources have been consequently joined to the National Water Carrier of Israel; a network of pumping stations, reservoirs, canals and pipelines that transfers water from the north to the south.